sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 Then, we show the actual EditListingExtraFeaturesForm.

-In the form _onSubmit_ function, we again use destructuring assignment for retrieving the value of _accessories_ from the incoming values, and then set _accessories_ as an attribute for _publicData_ before calling the _onSubmit_ function received as a prop.
+In the form _onSubmit_ function, we again use destructuring assignment for retrieving the value of _extraFeatures_ from the incoming values, and then set _extraFeatures_ as an attribute for _publicData_ before calling the _onSubmit_ function received as a prop.

 ```js
   return (